vijayrajpanchall/matic-docs/docs/supernets/get-started/what-are-supernets.md

 ## Introduction

-In simple terms, a **Supernet refers to an application-specific chain that operates on the Polygon Edge consensus client with PolyBFT consensus, in bridge mode (and utilizes the transaction relayer), with stake on the associated rootchain (i.e. PoS mainnet), and employs on-chain governance mechanism**.
+In simple terms, a **Supernet refers to an application-specific chain that operates on the Polygon Edge consensus client with PolyBFT consensus, in bridge mode (and utilizes the transaction relayer), with stake on the associated rootchain (i.e. PoS mainnet), and employs the on-chain governance mechanism**.

 The following table offers a comprehensive overview on what Supernets are.